-The transfer of information that is classified as a ‘state secret’ is barred from being sent out of China under the PRC Protection of State Secrets Law, unless the competent authorities’ permission has been obtained.
+The transfer of information that is classified as a ‘state secret’ is barred from being sent out of China under its state secrets law, unless the competent authorities’ permission has been obtained.

 What qualifies as a ‘state secret’?

-Although a new implementing regulation came into effect in March 2014 which encourages the PRC authorities not to categorise as 'state secrets' information which ought to be publically available, they retain considerable discretion to decide what information may fall within the scope of the law.
+Although an implementing regulation came into effect in March 2014 that encourages the Chinese authorities not to categorise as 'state secrets' information that ought to be publically available, they retain considerable discretion to decide what information may fall within the scope of the law.

 Entities that deal with SOEs in China, or have SOE business partners, may receive information that might be classified as ‘state secrets’, which could take the form of unannounced development strategies, board appointments or research projects of the SOE.

 How to mitigate the ‘state secrets’ risk

 It is important to get assurances from any SOE partner or customer that they are authorised to share state secret information with the entity, and that they will label the information as ‘state secrets’ so it can be segregated in files and removed from any documents or data to be transferred overseas.